Thao Le, International Trade Practice Director, discusses some of the high growth opportunities offered by the ASEAN market

 ASEAN states are located at a strategically important junction, bordering China and India, which makes ASEAN a focal point for both regional and global powers.
 ASEAN members are also enmeshed in territorial disputes with interested powers.
-China’s claim to territories in the South China Sea, for example, overlaps with competing claims by Brunei Darussalam, Malaysia, the Philippines and Vietnam.
+And China’s claim to territories in the South China Sea, for example, overlaps with competing claims by Brunei Darussalam, Malaysia, the Philippines and Vietnam.

 Closer coordination and common goals among ASEAN governments can help promote stability.

 There are huge family-owned conglomerates and state-linked businesses.
 Examples are the Central Group in Thailand, Salim Group in Indonesia, Singtel in Singapore, and Vinamilk in Vietnam.
 Yet small and mid-sized businesses are 90% of business activity.
 Entrenched interests with conglomerates and corruption are undermining the business environment, particularly hurting smaller businesses.